 The Marsh Lady Beetle’s Latin name (Anisosticta bitriangularis) means “two triangles” (“bis” – twice; “trangularis” – of or belonging to a triangle).
 This refers to the two areas on this species’ pronotum where three spots are clustered in a triangular shape.

-You can find more information about Marsh Lady Beetles on their iNaturalist Species Account and Bug Guide info page.
+You can find more information about Marsh Lady Beetles using the following links:

-Visit the iNaturalist Observation Map to find out where Marsh Lady Beetles have been seen in Vermont.
+Visit the iNaturalist Observation Map and Occurrence Records to find out where Marsh Lady Beetles have been seen in Vermont.